 Appointment times are available at the following locations:

-Chickadee Seed & Feed at 2245 Providence Hwy (Route 1) in Walpole, MA on Wednesdays and Fridays.
+Chickadee Seed & Feed at 2245 Providence Hwy (Route 1) in Walpole, MA on Wednesdays, Fridays & some Saturdays.

 Hours are by appointment only.
 Please call or text and we will do our best to accommodate you.

 If you're a first-time visitor at Chiropractic Health Care Services, Inc., you'll need to give us some information about your animal's background, medical history and the nature of your animal's condition.
 This is so that we can provide the best possible care, tailored to your specific circumstances.

 We will need a veterinary referral.
 Forms can be downloaded from the Forms tab on this website.

 We will need to fill out forms that provide general information about you and your animal's condition.

 During your first consultation with the doctor, you'll discuss any health-related issues and concerns.
 You will also learn about potential treatment options.